jim112828/Portfolio-Design/RL/README.md

 12. [Paper](https://arxiv.org/abs/2002.11523) - Using Reinforcement Learning in the Algorithmic Trading Problem, Evgeny Ponomarev, 2020

 # What is included?
-This repo includes implementation of Deep Recurrent Q Network (DRQN), Asynchronous Advantage Actor Critic (A3C), and Proximal Policy Optimization (PPO).
+This repo includes implementation of
+Deep Recurrent Q Network (DRQN).
+Asynchronous Advantage Actor Critic (A3C).
+Proximal Policy Optimization (PPO).
 All implementations are tested on Mac OS & Google Colab Cloud environment.
 Please be aware that all of the codes are still in the development stage.

 # Data
 ****The testing data are all real TW stock data from web crawling system.****